 Insofar as practicable, overtime shall be equitably distributed on a rotating basis by seniority among those who normally perform the work.
-The parties shall negotiate specific arrangements implementation of these overtime provisions at the local or Agency level within ninety (90) days of the effective date of this Agreement.
+The parties shall negotiate specific arrangements for implementation of these overtime provisions at the local or Agency level within ninety (90) days of the effective date of this Agreement.
 Such arrangements shall include parameters regarding the distribution of mandatory overtime.
 Absent mutual agreement to the contrary, overtime rosters will be purged at least every twelve (12) months.
-Such arrangements shall recognize that in the event the Employer has determined the need for overtime, and if a sufficient number of employees is not secured through the above provisions, the Employer shall have the right to require employee(s) who normally perform(s) the work and who are listed on the lower one-half (1/2) of the seniority roster to perform said overtime.
-Such mandatory overtime shall be rotated among those employees who are listed on the lower one-half (1/2) of the seniority roster.
+Such arrangements shall recognize that in the event the Employer has determined the need for overtime, and if a sufficient number of employees is not secured through the above provisions, the Employer shall have the right to require employee(s) who normally perform(s) the work and who are listed on the seniority roster to perform said overtime.
+Such mandatory overtime shall be rotated among those employees who are listed on the seniority roster and such process shall supersede more restrictive agency specific provisions.
 In the event enough employees are not available, the Employer may require the least senior employee(s) available to work the overtime.
 Good faith attempts will be made to avoid the mandation of the same individual(s) consecutively.
 Assignment of mandated overtime hours is an appropriate topic for each Agency's Health and Safety Committee.
 The overtime policy shall not apply to overtime work which is specific to a particular employee's claim load or specialized work assignment or when the incumbent is required to finish a work assignment.